Piotr1215/az-300-prep-kit/README.md

 * Use `powershell`, get help on commands and understand the order of command-lets (first create resource group, etc)

 ### #3: Preview features are NOT included in the exam curriculum

+Preview features are not included, but you should keep an eye on the exam page and check for updates.
+For example, while I was preparing for the exam it has been updated and some preview features are now GA.

+The most significan change is increasing infrastructure related questions to almost **half** of the exam questions and reducing section dedicated for development in cloud.
+After the update the exam leans very heavily towards infrastructure questions.

 ### #4: Always answer all the questions.
 There is no penalty for wrong answers